celery/celery/docs/tutorials/daemonizing.rst

     # Extra command-line arguments to the worker
     CELERYD_OPTS="--time-limit=300 --concurrency=8"

-    # Name of the celery config module.
-    CELERY_CONFIG_MODULE="celeryconfig"

     # %N will be replaced with the first part of the nodename.
     CELERYD_LOG_FILE="/var/log/celery/%N.log"
     CELERYD_PID_FILE="/var/run/celery/%N.pid"